 Proper notice of this shall be given no later than 15 days before the trail or hearing, unless the Court provides otherwise

 Objections shall be made within five days after notice is given

-Call the experienced attorneys at Smith Strong, PLC today to learn more about providing your own evidence of business records in divorce litigation to help you save money.
+Call a divorce lawyer at Smith Strong, PLC today to learn more about providing your own evidence of business records in divorce litigation to help you save money.